 And they are often stressed because these goals do not suit us at all and therefore we only follow them half-heartedly.
 The result is that we are not really productive and consequently not very successful.

-The stress we complain of is often enough homemade: instead of grumbling and blaming others for the misery, we should consider what we ourselves can do to change the situation.
-For example, by rethinking what we really want and being thankful for what has already been achieved.
+The stress that we then complain is often enough homemade: Instead of scolding around and blaming others for the misery, we should think about what we can do to change the situation ourselves.
+For example, by rethinking what we really want and being more grateful for what we have already achieved.

 The Gratitude Diary